pedrosanta/quill-sharedb-cursors/README.md

 node -v
 ```

-Opted to have **[MongoDB](https://www.mongodb.com)** storage for this particular example, so make sure you it's installed and running.
+Opted to have **[MongoDB](https://www.mongodb.com)** storage for this particular example, so make sure it's installed and running.
 Alternatively, if you have [Docker](https://www.docker.com) installed you can spin an instance quickly by running the command:

 ``` Shell
 docker run -p 27017:27017 mongo